-- [14] CEMA Order-in-Council (OIC) 2020/61 declared a state of emergency in Yukon on March 27, 2020.1 - [15] Following this regulation, the CEMA Minister issued ministerial orders concerning the COVID-19 pandemic and associated enforcement measures.2 - [16] The Public Body operated a 'CEMA Enforcement Unit' to respond to CEMA non-compliance concerns.
-In June of 2021, the CEMA Enforcement Unit investigated the Complainant to determine whether any chargeable offences had occurred.3 This unit included the particular CEMA enforcement officers who collected the Complainant's personal information. - [17] On June 15, 17 and 21, 2021, two CEMA enforcement officers (Officer A and Officer B) accessed the Complainant's personal information in the Yukon Government's (YG) 'YuDriv' database operated by the Transport Services Branch.
-This was an indirect collection. - [18] On June 19, 2021, two CEMA enforcement officers (Officer B and Officer C) attended the Complainant's workplace to collect the Complainant's work schedule.
-However, the Complainant was not at the workplace due to a self-isolation requirement. - [19] In addition, the CEMA enforcement officers obtained the Complainant's home address indirectly on an unspecified date.
+[14] CEMA Order-in-Council (OIC) 2020/61 declared a state of emergency in Yukon on March 27, 2020.1

+[15] Following this regulation, the CEMA Minister issued ministerial orders concerning the COVID-19 pandemic and associated enforcement measures.2

+[16] The Public Body operated a 'CEMA Enforcement Unit' to respond to CEMA noncompliance concerns.
+In June of 2021, the CEMA Enforcement Unit investigated the Complainant to determine whether any chargeable offences had occurred.3 This unit included the particular CEMA enforcement officers who collected the Complainant's personal information.

+[17] On June 15, 17 and 21, 2021, two CEMA enforcement officers (Officer A and Officer B) accessed the Complainant's personal information in the Yukon Government's (YG) 'YuDriv' database operated by the Transport Services Branch.
+This was an indirect collection.

+[18] On June 19, 2021, two CEMA enforcement officers (Officer B and Officer C) attended the Complainant's workplace and attempted to collect both the Complainant's personal address and work schedule.
+While they were unsuccessful at that time, they later obtained this information indirectly on an unspecified date.